 A flexitarian diet is also what some people also refer to as ‘semi-vegetarian’ or even pescatarian since it allows the dieter to be plant-based most of the time but also includes more flexibility as merited by the situation.
 Flexitarianism is a growing diet trend that involves eating most of your calories from plant foods but occasionally including animal products such as lean meat, fish, dairy, and eggs.

-Some people use a flexitarian approach to try out eating plant-based or to gradually phase out animal products, and this might be an easier way for them to make the change.
+e use a flexitarian approach to try out eating plant-based or to gradually phase out animal products, and this might be an easier way for them to make the change.
 This approach can help someone achieve eating 95 to 100 percent plant-based, which is the best way to eat for health and longevity according to the Blue Zones research, by Dan Buettner, who looked at the diets and lifestyles of the world’s longest-living people.

 A 2016 review of the evidence for flexitarian diets and health suggests there are benefits for weight, metabolic health, blood pressure, diabetes, and inflammatory bowel disease.
 The authors noted that there is more tendency for females than males to eat this way, and men should be encouraged to try it too.